Klaus-hahn2/schoolStuffFinal/index.md

 	14. [Zakladý Společenských Věd]

 ### Quotes
-<p>“The only true wisdom is in knowing you know nothing.”
-Socrates</p>
+“The only true wisdom is in knowing you know nothing.”
+Socrates